What does a sarcoma lump look like?

 When a lump or bump needs medical attention

-Typically, cancerous lumps and bumps that develop on the outside of your body are large, hard, and painless to touch; and they cannot be moved around easily.
+Cancerous lumps and bumps that develop on the outside of your body can be large, hard, and painless to touch; and they cannot be moved around easily.
 A sarcoma lump may seem harmless at first.
 Because it is painless and there are usually no other early symptoms, it can be easy to dismiss.

 “Anything that is continuing to grow at a reasonable rate needs to be evaluated.
-If you didn’t have this bump on your thigh four months ago and now you’ve got something the size of a golf ball there, which is about five centimeters, the likelihood that it might be a sarcoma starts to go up,” he adds.
+If you didn’t have this bump on your thigh four months ago and now you’ve got something the size of a golf ball there, which is about five centimeters, the likelihood that it might be a sarcoma starts to go up.”

-Like the external lump you can see, an internal sarcoma does not usually produce symptoms in the initial stages.
-In the abdomen or lungs, however, it can cause nausea and vomiting, constipation, cough or shortness of breath and eventually pain, if it begins to press on nearby organs, nerves, muscles or blood vessels.
+An internal sarcoma does not usually produce symptoms in the initial stages, until it grows to a substantial size or impinges on surrounding organs.
+In the abdomen or lungs, however, it can cause nausea and vomiting, constipation, cough or shortness of breath.
+Pain is usually a later symptom, if it begins to press on nearby organs, nerves, muscles or blood vessels.

-“People may notice they are not gaining weight but that their belt is getting tighter.
-They know something is not right,” Dr. Kane says.
-He adds that no matter where sarcoma develops in the body — in your arm, leg, stomach or spine — it is still considered sarcoma cancer, and is different from breast, lung and other kinds of cancer.
+Dr. Mann adds that no matter where sarcoma develops in the body — in your arm, leg, abdomen, chest or spine — it is still considered a sarcoma cancer, and is different from breast, lung and other kinds of cancer.

-“What’s really important is finding an oncologist who understands sarcoma and how it behaves, no matter where it is in the body.”
+“What’s really important is finding a sarcoma medical team that understands sarcoma and how it behaves, and more importantly, how it's treated."

 Getting an accurate and timely diagnosis